elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint *(ecstatic.)*

 - leaning on the fire ramp,
-- unconvinced by the clouds' pleas.
+- the clouds' screams are not enough for me.
-- bark djembe
+- bark, djembe
 - bark from the top gate, guardian dogs
 - dogs of the void
 - bark of weary war